-If you have a belief in astrology, angels, reincarnation, ghosts, heaven, hell, auras, and the like — then our group is not for you.
-Unless it's from a sociological or critical perspective, we are also not interested in discussing more modern mythologies surrounding acupuncture, reiki, homeopathy, UFOs, ancient astronauts, and so on.
+If you have a belief in any gods, or in astrology, angels, reincarnation, ghosts, heaven, hell, auras, and the like — then our group is not for you.
+Unless it's from a sociological or critical perspective, we are also not interested in debating more modern mythologies surrounding acupuncture, reiki, homeopathy, UFOs, ancient astronauts, creationism, intelligent design, and so on.
 We look for plausible theory and verifiable evidence — not anecdotal stories or unsubstantiated belief.

-Our activities have included thought-provoking talks by invited speakers... • discussions about various topics, including videos and books... • group rendezvous at museums, clubs, movies and restaurants... • organized hikes and tours... • and just getting to know each other at parties or salon discussions at a member's home.
-Suggestions for new activities are always welcome.
+Our meet-ups happen at irregular intervals, at varying times, and on different days.
+This is partly to allow all members a chance to participate within their schedules.
+Our activities have included thought-provoking talks by invited speakers... • discussions about various topics, including videos and books... • group rendezvous at museums, clubs, movies, and restaurants... • organized hikes and tours... • and just getting to know each other at parties or salon discussions at a member's home.

 • Also, please be prepared to answer a few simple questions fully and honestly.
 Note that we may ask for clarification.
-If you can't receive or don't answer a message from us through Meetup, we might not approve your membership request.
+If you can't receive, or don't answer, a message from us through Meetup, we might not approve your membership request.
 So, it is important to have your Meetup preferences set to receive messages from Meetup organizers.
 CCAF is not just a list service for events.

 Most importantly, we support efforts to protect the secular values that are the foundation of American government — being free from religious discrimination and tyranny.

-A brief history: Beginning in 2006, CCAF was originally known as Atheists and Freethinkers of Contra Costa County.
+A brief history: Beginning in 2006, CCAF was originally known as "Atheists and Freethinkers of Contra Costa County."
 It was organized around an email list of interested individuals.
-In July 2011 CCAF migrated to the Meetup platform, which provides useful membership and organizational tools.* We pay a bi-annual fee in order to maintain our website on Meetup.
+In July 2011 CCAF migrated to the Meetup platform, which provides useful membership and organizational tools.
+We pay a bi-annual fee in order to maintain our website on Meetup.
 Our finances are readily available for review by any member.
 Donations are always welcome, but never required.